-2. Reduce residential solid waste generation per capita by at least 10%, compared to a baseline year within the past 5 years.
-Establish or identify a baseline year of data for residential municipal solid waste generation per capita.
-Using data from the most recent fiscal year at the time of submission, calculate the percent change of residential municipal solid waste generation per capita from the established baseline.
-To calculate residential solid waste generated per capita, use the required worksheet, also provided in this action.
-10 points will be awarded for each 10% reduction in municipal solid waste generation per capita. (up to 50 points)
+2. Reduce residential solid waste disposed per capita by at least 10%, compared to a baseline year within the past 5 years.
+Establish or identify a baseline year of data for residential municipal solid waste disposed per capita.
+Using data from the most recent fiscal year at the time of submission, calculate the percent change of residential municipal solid waste disposed per capita from the established baseline.
+To calculate residential solid waste generated per capita, use the required worksheet 2, also provided in this Action.
+10 points will be awarded for each 10% reduction in municipal solid waste disposed per capita. (up to 100 points)

-Submit: A completed worksheet for your community's residential solid waste generation per capita for the baseline year, a completed worksheet for the most complete fiscal year within the past three years, and a statement of the percent change between the two reported numbers.
+Submit: A completed worksheet 2 (which can be completed using some of your information from worksheet 1, depending on the years you select) for your community's residential solid waste disposed per capita for the baseline year, the most complete fiscal year within the past three years, and a statement of the percent change between the two reported numbers, and a completed worksheet 3 describing a brief summary of the actions taken by your municipality to reduce waste.